spring-guides/tut-spring-security-and-angular-js/vanilla/README.md

 {"timestamp":1420544006458,"status":401,"error":"Unauthorized","message":"Full authentication is required to access this resource","path":"/"}
 ```

-So all we need to do is teach the UI server to send credentials with every request.
+So all we need to do is teach the client to send credentials with every request.

 ## Token Authentication